Promare: The Colorful Queer Dystopian Action Drama We Needed

 But I understand why it’s limited, even if it’s frustrating that half my friends can’t join in on the fun quite yet.
 It’s a testament to how appealing this film is that people are driving hours to see the film considering it’s not part of a larger franchise and doesn’t have a built in dedicated fanbase.
 Part of that may be the fact that it’s produced by Studio Trigger, which has an incredible reputation in the industry for producing high quality works, but I think a large part of it is also word of mouth.
 I didn’t go because of the studio that produced it.
 I went because of the chatter on Twitter.
 And the chatter is good.

 If you have a chance, go see it now.
-And if you can’t, pre-order the DVD as soon as it becomes available.
+And if you can’t, pre-order the DVD as soon as it becomes available (Update: Again, it is available now).
 We need more work like this out there in the universe and we can make that statement with our wallets.
 The better it does, the more content like it we’ll get.
 And this is definitely something I want to see more of in the future.

 Author: Angel Wilson